wecansync/laravel-migration-generator/README.md

 The simplest way to generate schema files like the Doctrine method used in Symfony.

+Instead of manually writing migration content using the default Laravel command php artisan make:migration, which only creates the file and requires you to add columns manually, our script simplifies the process.
+By modifying the attribute values (like type) in your model, the script automatically detects the changes and generates the corresponding migration file for you.
+This eliminates the need for manual column type changes (e.g., from varchar to text or setting nullable) and streamlines the migration creation process.

 ## Usage
 ### 1. Add the configuration attributes to your Model
 ```